karuppiah7890/vault-policy-restore/README.md

 }
 ```

-That's just three policies, but the policies backup JSON file can contain any number of Vault Policies :)
+That's just three Vault Policies, but the Vault Policies Backup JSON file can contain any number of Vault Policies :)

 Once you have Vault Policies Backup JSON file, you just need to pass it to `vault-policy-restore` tool and it will restore it for you given a Vault instance and it's details like connectivity details etc - Hostname/IP, Port, and Vault Token with just enough access to write the Vault Policies to create and/ update Vault Policies in the Vault instance.
 So, that's all you need to do!